12 Vital Email Engagement Metrics To Track ROI

 What To Do About It

-Show this off your clients’ growing community in your reports as an upward trending line chart.
+Show off a client’s growing community in their marketing reports in a visual upward trending line chart.

 Email Engagement Metric